CrafterLP2007/Docker-on-Synology/README.md

 #
 ## Part 4 | Installation Completed

 If you did everything right, it should work.
-If it doesn't work, you can write me an email <a href="mailto:crafterlp2007@gmail.com">crafterlp2007@gmail.com</a>
+If it doesn't work, you can create a new issue!